itemis/timeravel/docs/research/state-of-the-art/time-tracking.md

 ## Timely
 - Integration to facilitate tracking time passed but not logged yet
     -  The application shall enable integration with different services to show the user where and when he has spent time to facilitate recalling the activity time shall be logged on e.g. Moves is an app that enables knowing where time was spent during the day and where and hence the user can use this information to recall what activities time was spent on.
-An other example, would be enabling the user to see e-mail exchanges during a certain time interval to help him recall what he was up to at that time.
+The other example would be enabling the user to see e-mail exchanges during a certain time interval to help him recall what he was up to at that time.

 ## Everhour